Jesssullivan/GloriousFlywheel/README.md

 A set of OpenTofu modules, Nix packages, and a SvelteKit monitoring dashboard that form a recursive infrastructure system.
-GitLab runners deploy themselves, the Nix binary cache caches its own derivations, and RenovateBot keeps dependencies current -- all running on infrastructure managed by this code.
+GitLab runners deploy themselves, the Nix binary cache caches its own derivations, bazel overlay orchestrates the cycle across enterprises, RenovateBot keeps dependencies current -- all running on infrastructure managed by this code.

 ## Architecture